-We appreciate that SB 569 seeks to wipe away the old statutory framework that, regarding full-time virtual programs, has poorly served Texas students for far too long.
+We appreciate that HB 2196 seeks to wipe away the old statutory framework that, regarding full-time virtual programs, has poorly served Texas students for far too long.
 However, considering the generally negative impacts of virtual education to date, it would seem more prudent to begin a new system of Texas virtual education more cautiously.
 As such, we simply cannot support a bill that both fails to do so while also greatly expanding access to virtual education.
-We therefore respectfully urge members to OPPOSE SB 569 as currently drafted.

 For additional information, contact ATPE Governmental Relations at (800) 777-2873 or government@atpe.org.